kysonic/riot-mui/README.md

 ##Getting started

-If you don't use some build system like webpack or gulp you can just include riot-mui.js and riot-mui.css on your project.
+If you don't use some build system like webpack or gulp (+broserify) you can just include riot-mui.js, riot-mui-mixins.js and riot-mui.css on your project.

 ```
  <link href="build/styles/riot-mui.min.css" rel="stylesheet">